AIGeeksGroup/DC-Scene/README.md

 3D scene understanding plays a fundamental role in vision applications such as robotics, autonomous driving, and augmented reality.
 However, advancing learning-based 3D scene understanding remains challenging due to two key limitations: (1) the large scale and complexity of 3D scenes lead to higher computational costs and slower training compared to 2D counterparts; and (2) high-quality annotated 3D datasets are significantly scarcer than those available for 2D vision.
 These challenges underscore the need for more efficient learning paradigms.
 In this work, we propose **DC-Scene**, a data-centric framework tailored for 3D scene understanding, which emphasizes enhancing data quality and training efficiency.
 Specifically, we introduce a CLIP-driven dual-indicator quality (DIQ) filter, combining vision-language alignment scores with caption-loss perplexity, along with a curriculum scheduler that progressively expands the training pool from the top 25\% to 75\% of scene–caption pairs.
 This strategy filters out noisy samples and significantly reduces dependence on large-scale labeled 3D data.
 Extensive experiments on ScanRefer and Nr3D demonstrate that DC-Scene achieves state-of-the-art performance (**86.1 CIDEr with the top-75\% subset vs. 85.4 with the full dataset**) while reducing training cost by approximately two-thirds, confirming that a compact set of high-quality samples can outperform exhaustive training.

 <!-- ![image](https://github.com/AIGeeksGroup/DC-Scene/blob/main/image.png)-->
+## Core Features
+- **CLIP-driven dual-indicator quality (DIQ) filter**: Combines visual-language alignment score and description loss perplexity to effectively identify and filter low-quality scene-description pairs.
+- **Curriculum learning scheduler**: Adopts a strategy of gradually expanding the training set to achieve a training process from easy to difficult.

+## Requirements
+- Python >= 3.7
+- PyTorch >= 1.8
+- CUDA-compatible GPU

 ## Environment Setup
 You can set up your own conda virtual environment by running the commands below.